NCAlgebra/NC/DOCUMENTATION/MANUAL/Basic.md

 	NCInverse[ArrayFlatten[{{IdentityMatrix[2], m1}, {m1, IdentityMatrix[2]}}]]

-## Quadratic polynomials {#Quadratic}
+## Quadratic polynomials, second direction derivatives and convexity {#Quadratic}

+The closest related demo to the material in this section is `NC/DEMOS/NCConvexity.nb`.

-When working with nc quadratics it is useful to be able to factor the quadratic into the following form
+When working with nc quadratics it is useful to be able to "factor" the quadratic into the following form
 $$
 	q(x) = c + s(x) + l(x) M r(x)